 The majority of ovarian cancers are not caused by genetic mutations.
 However, a woman's lifetime risk of developing ovarian cancer is significantly higher than the general population if she has a particular mutation in the BRCA1 or BRCA2 gene.
 When these genes mutate, they inhibit the repair of DNA damage.
 That means damaged cells are more at risk of developing additional genetic mutations that can cause cancer.

 Genetic testing can provide beneficial information to you and your family members who may also be at a higher risk if the BRCA1 or BRCA2 gene mutation is present.
 Knowing the genetic variations that run in your family could help other family members detect cancer in its early stages.
+Learn more about who should get genetic testing for cancer.
 Early detection improves the likelihood of a better treatment result.

 5. Concerns About Recurrence and Second Cancers